-Like all allergies, allergic conjunctivitis starts when the immune system identifies an otherwise harmless substance as an allergen.
-This causes your immune system to overreact and produce antibodies called Immunoglobulin (IgE).
-These antibodies travel to cells that release chemicals which cause an allergic reaction.
-In this case, allergic reactions include eyes that water, itch, hurt or become red or swollen.
+Like all allergies, eye allergies start when the immune system identifies an otherwise harmless substance as an allergen.
+This causes your immune system to overreact and produce antibodies called Immunoglobulin E (IgE).
+These antibodies travel to cells that release chemicals, which cause an allergic reaction.

-The most common causes of allergic conjunctivitis are seasonal allergens such as pollen and mold spores.
-People with seasonal allergic rhinitis (hay fever) normally notice their symptoms worsen when they go outdoors on days with high pollen counts.
+The most common causes of eye allergies are seasonal allergies to pollen and mold spores.
+People with seasonal hay fever (allergic rhinitis) normally notice their symptoms worsen when they go outdoors on days with high pollen counts.

 • Watery eyes